It took Matt Lindstedt nearly 10 years to determine whether his new direction with Advanced Plating Technologies was working.

 Making Decisions on Industries or Customers That Don’t Fit

-For APT, Matt says we have had to continually course correct, such as moving away from an industry that didn't work out.
+For APT, Matt says they have had to continually course correct, such as moving away from an industry that didn't work out.
 The best thing to do is recognize the error, stop, and refocus your resources.
 Other times, he says, it was with a specific customer, and maturity comes from recognizing that you've changed as a company and can't be everything to everyone.

 “Sometimes it's easy because it's a company that is a pretty obvious bad fit,” he says.
 “Those are the easy ones at first, but as we went down that path further, it got harder.
 One of the hardest decisions was when we had to part ways with a customer who had been in our top 10 for many years.
 However, they were pulling valuable resources away from the key direction we needed to focus on.”